-The increase in restricted assets was related to significant prepayments in the current year.
+The decrease in restricted assets was related to the prepayments made in the current year.

-The increase in current liabilities was primarily the result of a debt service payment due next year.
+The decrease in current liabilities was primarily the result of a debt service prepayments made in the current year.

-The decrease in non-current liabilities was primarily the result of principal payments in the current year and the principal payment due next year.
+The decrease in non-current liabilities was primarily the result of principal payments in the current year.